Chart Color Schemes

 Hoxton Park - Carnes Hill - Horningsea Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Hoxton Park - Carnes Hill - Horningsea Park's population was 13,263 as of Aug 2021.
-By Aug 2025, it is projected to reach 14,028, an increase of 765 people (5.8%).
-This growth reflects an estimated resident population of 14,031 in June 2024 and 90 validated new addresses since the Census date.
-The population density as of Aug 2025 is 3,396 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
-Over the past decade ending in Aug 2021, the area demonstrated a compound annual growth rate of 2.7%, outpacing its SA4 region.
-Natural growth contributed approximately 58.0% of overall population gains during recent periods, with all drivers including overseas and interstate migration being positive factors.
+Hoxton Park - Carnes Hill - Horningsea Park's population is 14,185 as of November 2025.
+This reflects a growth from the 2021 Census figure of 13,263 people, an increase of 922 people (7.0%).
+The change was inferred from ABS data showing an estimated resident population of 14,031 in June 2024 and an additional 134 validated new addresses since the Census date.
+This results in a population density ratio of 3,434 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
+The area's growth of 7.0% since the 2021 census exceeded the state average of 6.7%, indicating it as a regional growth leader.
+Natural growth contributed approximately 58.0% of overall population gains during recent periods, with overseas and interstate migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where ABS data is not available, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to increase by 1,461 persons to 2041, recording a gain of 10.4% in total over the 17 years.
+Based on projected demographic shifts, a population increase just below the median of national statistical areas is expected by 2041, with the area's population projected to increase by 1,461 persons, recording a gain of 9.2% in total over the 17 years.

 Frequently Asked Questions - Population